-The internet is unique in that no governing entity controls it.
+The Architecture of an ISPThe internet is unique in that no governing entity controls it.
 Instead, it’s a web of interconnected networks that cooperate to ensure that everyone has access to the entire network.
 An ISP is comprised of NAPs, PoPs, fiber optics, IP addresses, domain addresses, and routers.
 What function do each of these components have, and how do they work together?

 - Network access points (NAPs).
 NAPs help ISP networks connect, allowing users to access data on other networks and vice versa.
 They do this by acting as a bridge where providers can connect their otherwise separate networks.